TrailerVote/trailervote-documentation/src/content/docs/sdk/android/1.1___integration_guide/index.md

 ## Configuring and initializing the TrailerVote SDK

-The initialization process of the SDK begins immediately at the first call of `TrailerVoteSdk.init(context, backendEndpoint, username, password);`.
+The initialization process of the SDK begins immediately at the first call of `TrailerVoteSdk.init(context, authority, backendEndpoint, username, password);`.
 All internal dependencies are initialized as well as public singleton instances.

-To start the pre-loading process of the trailer recognition data, call the `TrailerVoteSdk.instance().load();` method.
+To start the pre-loading process of the trailer recognition data, call the `TrailerVoteSdk.instance().loadData();` method.

 Once the data is downloaded, the trailer recognition feature will be available in offline, but please keep the data pre-load call triggered on your app launch so that the SDK could update the recognition data.